moveit/moveit/MIGRATION.md

 - Deprecated `EndEffectorInteractionStyle` got removed from `RobotInteraction` (https://github.com/ros-planning/moveit/pull/1287)
   Use [the corresponding `InteractionStyle` definitions](https://github.com/ros-planning/moveit/pull/1287/files#diff-24e57a8ea7f2f2d8a63cfc31580d09ddL240) instead
 - `moveit_ros_plannning` no longer depends on `moveit_ros_perception`
+- The joint states of `passive` joints must be published in ROS and the CurrentStateMonitor will now wait for them as well.
+Their semantics dictate that they cannot be actively controlled, but they must be known to use the full robot state in collision checks. (https://github.com/ros-planning/moveit/pull/2663)

 ## ROS Kinetic